Yandex StoreDoc version upgrade

 -

 Make sure the cluster compatibility version matches the current cluster version.
-If required, upgrade the cluster compatibility version.
+If necessary, upgrade the cluster compatibility version.

 Upgrading the cluster version

-- Select the cluster from the list and click Edit.
+- Select the cluster you need from the list and click Edit.

 - Click Save changes.

-As soon as you run the upgrade, the cluster status will change to UPDATING.
+Once you launch the upgrade, the cluster status will change to UPDATING.
 Wait for the operation to complete and then check the cluster version.

 -